Division of Workforce Credentialing and Community Impact

 Q: What is the vision of the division?

-A: The vision of the new division creates a broad-based community of learners by providing access to certificates and credentials to people of all ages throughout their careers, thereby bolstering the College’s mission to provide individuals the opportunity to transform their lives through higher education.
+A: The vision of the new division creates a broad-based community of learners by providing access to certificates and credentials to people of all ages throughout their careers, thereby bolstering the University’s mission to provide individuals the opportunity to transform their lives through higher education.

 Q: How does that division impact higher education?